bkownacki1/CS3398-Kree-F2019/README.txt

     - Create GUI Buttons relating to Polygons drawn by Ben.

   Shelby:
+    - Familiarize self with what has been built, build SQL tables inside the database, and integrate Google Maps API into the internal database.
+    - Also, research Google Maps API and examine website design for security vulnerabilities if there is time.

   Ben:
     - Add polygons for all Parking areas at Texas State.
 Assist Sam with GUI features.